AppsFlyerSDK/appsflyer-unity-purchase-connector/README.md

     AppsFlyerPurchaseConnector.stopObservingTransactions();
 ```

 > *Note: if you called `stopObservingTransactions` API, you should set `autoLogPurchaseRevenue` value before you call `startObservingTransactions` next time.*

+> *Note: The Purchase Connector for Unity currently does not support adding Custom Parameters to purchase events*

 ## <a id="testing"> Testing the implementation in Sandbox
+To set the sandbox environnment, you need to set `isSandbox` to true. </br>

-In order to test purchases in Xcode environment on a real device with TestFlight sandbox account, you need to set `isSandbox` to true.
+For iOS, it will allow you to test in Xcode environment on a real device with TestFlight sandbox account. </br>
+And for Android, it should be used while testing your [Google Play Billing Library integration](https://developer.android.com/google/play/billing/test).

 ```c#
     AppsFlyerPurchaseConnector.setIsSandbox(true);